Geoffrey Bartlett

 Geoffrey Bartlett is an Australian sculptor working in Melbourne.
-Bartlett's career in sculpture has spanned over almost 50 years since 1973.
+Since starting out in 1973, Bartlett's career in sculpture spans more than 50 years.
 He is known for both his studio-based works and major public commissions in sculpture.

 Bartlett's work has been noted for its contribution to modern Australia sculpture.

 In 2007, the National Gallery of Victoria held a major retrospective on Bartlett's work since 1987.

 Biography

 Early life and education

 Bartlett was born in Melbourne in 1952 and grew up in country Victoria.
 He grew up in Warrnambool and spent his teenage years in Shepparton.

 His father was the manager of Maples, the old furniture shop.
 Bartlett would enjoy tinkering and building with timber from crates that his father would bring home from his job.

 While in Shepparton High School, Bartlett was introduced to bronze casting by Phillip Cannizzio, a local sculptor.
 Cannizzio and Bartlett would cast bronze pieces at the J.Furphy and Sons engineering works.
 Cannizzio's example gave young Bartlett the sense that a career as a sculptor was possible.